rstudio/shiny-workflows/README.md

   * Parameters:
     * `extra-packages`, `cache-version`, `pandoc-version`: Same as in `website.yaml`
     * `node-version`: Version of `node.js` to install
+    * `staticimports`: Determines if `staticimports` should display a warning message if the staticimports are out of date.
+    * `minimize-man-figures`: If any PNG images are found in `man/figures`, then the images are attempted to be minimized using `optipng`.
+This is useful for reducing the size of the package tarball without losing quality.
+Set to `false` to disable image minimization.
 * `R-CMD-check.yaml`
   * Performs `R CMD check .` on your package
   * Parameters: